Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Motivation: Geometric Properties of LLM Hidden States

-Here, we use the hidden state of the last token ($\boldsymbol{h}^l_{\boldsymbol{x}} = \boldsymbol{h}^{l,i}$ for a sentence $\boldsymbol{x}$ of length $i$) to represent the entire query, which is believed to encode the semantic information of the entire query~\cite{DBLP:journals/corr/abs-2310-01405,DBLP:conf/acl/LiuHYY25}.
-Prop.~\ref{ass:rephr} offers a direct solution to \textbf{unstructured complexity} via paraphrase-robust training and addresses \textbf{catastrophic forgetting} by routing queries to disentangled knowledge modules.
-For each edit, we train an item-specific representation intervention and leverage representation geometry to route incoming queries to the appropriate module.
-To enhance robustness, we supervise over a semantics-stable neighborhood around the hidden state during training, ensuring that lexically varied but semantically equivalent queries activate the same updated knowledge.
-Prop.~\ref{ass:task} sheds light on \textbf{scalability} by linking semantics to the learned intervention weights: related knowledge concentrates in a shared low-dimensional subspace.
-A single module can thus identify this subspace and efficiently store and apply multiple edits.
+In other words, semantically related knowledge tends to concentrate within a shared low-dimensional subspace.
+This structure allows a single module to identify such a subspace and efficiently store and apply multiple semantically similar edits within it, thereby improving \textbf{scalability} without increasing interference across edits.

-We validate these properties empirically.
-As shown in Fig.~\ref{fig:distribution}, we observe a clear separation in the L2-distance distributions between hidden states of query pairs and randomly paired queries at a fixed layer(layer 15 of \texttt{Llama-3.1-8B-Instruct}), confirming Prop.~\ref{ass:rephr}.
-For Prop.~\ref{ass:task}, we investigate how representation similarity relates to the alignment of their learned intervention subspaces by comparing layer-$l$ representation similarity with the cosine similarity of their projection matrices $\mathbf{R}^{l}$ (see Eq.(\ref{equ:reft})).
-As seen in Fig.~\ref{fig:task_dis}, more similar representations yield more strongly aligned intervention subspaces, suggesting that semantically related knowledge can be controlled via grouped interventions.
+We empirically validate these properties.
+Fig.~\ref{fig:distribution} corroborates Prop.~\ref{ass:rephr} by showing a clear separation between the $\ell_2$-distance distributions of paraphrased query pairs and those of randomly paired queries; moreover, this separation remains robust under substantial lexical variation.
+For Prop.~\ref{ass:task}, we analyze the relationship between representation similarity and the alignment of learned intervention subspaces.
+Specifically, we compute the cosine similarity between subspace projection matrices $\mathbf{R}^{l}$ (see Eq.(\ref{equ:reft})) within groups stratified by representation similarity, and observe that higher representation similarity consistently corresponds to stronger subspace alignment (Fig.~\ref{fig:task_dis}).
+These results support the feasibility of controlling semantically related knowledge through grouped interventions.